 Evansville's pollution prevention programs include solid waste collection and recycling programs.
 The Solid Waste District continues a number of programs and activities that have been successful for several years.
-These programs include the annual Tox-Away Day, curb side recycling every other week to most city residents, drop off recycle days, holiday recycling, Tire Recycling Day, and Computer and Electronics Recycling Days.
+These programs include the annual Tox-Away Day, drop off recycle days, holiday recycling, Tire Recycling Day, and Computer and Electronics Recycling Days.
 The Solid Waste District's education and promotion programs included sponsoring a billboard contest and speaking to students about waste reduction, recycling and household hazardous waste.